Confidence Calibration in Vision-Language-Action Models

 \section{Discussion}

-Our work set out to answer a simple but previously unexplored question: can existing VLA policies tell us, in a statistically reliable way, how likely they are to succeed?
+In this work, we set out to answer a simple but previously unexplored question: can existing VLA models tell us, in a statistically reliable way, how likely they are to succeed?
 Our experiments offer some preliminary answers.
-First, we find that better task performance correlates with lower calibration error, indicating that optimization for task performance and reliable confidence estimation are not in tension.
-Second, a zero-training algorithm using an ensemble of rephrased natural language instructions reduces expected calibration error by $\!\sim$20–40\% across 3 LIBERO suites and OpenVLA variants.
-This suggests that some miscalibration is simply high-variance noise in the language channel, and highlights a direction for future work in more reliable action prediction via perceptual perturbation.
+First, we find that average top-token probability is a reasonable confidence baseline, and that decisions like architecture and learning objectives may affect the crucial relationship between task performance and calibration error.
+Second, a zero-training algorithm using an ensemble of rephrased natural language instructions reliably reduces expected calibration error across 3 LIBERO suites and 3 VLA variants.
+This suggests that some miscalibration is simply high-variance noise in the language channel, and highlights a direction for future work in more reliable action prediction via input perturbation.
 Third, our results indicate that miscalibration is not uniform across potential sources of confidence estimates.
 Instead, it varies over time and across action dimensions, and adaptive post hoc fixes (e.g., time-horizon-aware monitoring and action-wise Platt scaling) can exploit that structure.
-Together, our findings help establish a research agenda for VLA calibration: understanding how task accuracy and calibration co-evolve across diverse environments, leveraging natural perceptual variance via ensembles, incorporating temporal and per-dimension confidence dynamics, and developing rigorous algorithms that exploit these structures for identifying and addressing uncertainty.
+Together, our findings point towards some interesting initial directions of study for VLA calibration: understanding how task accuracy and calibration co-evolve across diverse modeling approaches and environments, creating calibration tools grounded in practical VLA implementation details, incorporating temporal confidence dynamics, and developing rigorous algorithms that exploit these structures for identifying and addressing uncertainty.